Kienan-the-Barbarian/houdini-turntable-lock/README.md

 # Houdini Turntable Lock

 A lightweight Python Panel for Houdini 21+ that keeps the viewport horizon level while tumbling.
-Intended for use with a SpaceMouse.
-Works somewhat with regular mouse navigation, but is slightly nauseating.
+Ideal for use with a SpaceMouse, but great with regular mouse navigation, too.
+Works best with standard Houdini tumbling method enabled.

 ## Features
 - Lock the horizon to world +Y or +Z